Empowering People, Launching lives

 Andy joined BeyondAutism in 2017 and has over six years’ experience working in HR & Recruitment including four years’ experience working within the Charity & Education sectors.
 Andy holds a CIPD Certificate in Human Resources Management and has practical experience in areas such as recruitment and selection, talent management, learning and development, compliance & employee engagement.
 Andy is passionate about Human Resources and how it can provide a comprehensive service working closely with leaders to implement and deliver strategic initiatives.

-Lucy Christie – Marketing and Communications Manager (Our services)
+Lucy Christie – Head of Marketing and Engagement

 Lucy joined BeyondAutism in 2011 as PA to the CEO and Fundraising Administrator, having previously completed internship programmes at Save the Children and Cancer Research UK.
 When she joined the team there were just 31 full time staff, and 21 pupils at the school.
 Since then she has seen the organisation grow into the multi-service charity it is today, and her role has evolved to be marketing focused.
 Having been involved from the beginning in developing and establishing the BeyondAutism brand and identity, Lucy is passionate about communicating the impact of our services and raising the profile of BeyondAutism.
 She strives to lead the organisation in engaging our stakeholders effectively; raising their awareness of our work, values and expertise.

 Leanna Maggs – Head of External Relationships

 Leanna has worked in marketing and communications across a number of different areas since graduating from university in 2004.
 She spent 7 years working at advertising agencies including Saatchi and Saatchi Health, where she gained knowledge in how to approach marketing in a heavily regulated industry.
 This has subsequently supported the work she does within the charity and education sectors.